grpc/proposal/A88-xds-data-error-handling.md

 principles outlined above.
-Currently, we have special handling for the resource deletion case: by default, we throw away the previously cached resource (i.e., approach 2 above), but we provide an option in the bootstrap config to inhibit this behavior (see [gRFC A53]).
+Currently, we have special handling for the resource deletion case: by default, we throw away the previously cached resource (i.e., approach 2 above), but we provide an option in the bootstrap config to inhibit this behavior (see [gRFC A53]), which confusingly makes the deletion not show up at all in CSDS (see [gRFC A40]) or XdsClient metrics (see [gRFC A78]).
 However, all other data errors are actually treated as transient errors: we unconditionally stick with the previously cached resource (i.e., approach 1 above).

 This proposal changes the data error handling behavior to match the principles outlined above.